-The College has adopted a Student Conduct Code and Disciplinary Procedure in order to maintain a learning environment of respect, civility, safety, and integrity for all members of the College community.
-The full Administrative Procedure AP5500 can be seen at: http://www.redwoods.edu/District/Board/New/Chapter5/documents/AP5500StudentConduct Codeand DisciplinaryProceduresrev1.pdf
+The College has adopted a Student Conduct Code and Disciplinary Procedure to maintain a learning environment of respect, civility, safety, and integrity for all members of the College community.
+The full Administrative Procedure AP5500 can be seen at:

 For any campus disciplinary action that arises from an allegation of dating violence, domestic violence, sexual assault, or stalking, both the accuser and the accused are entitled to the same opportunities to have others present during a campus disciplinary proceeding, and both shall be simultaneously informed in writing of the outcome of the proceeding.
-Details are available under Board Policies and Administrative Procedures AP 5502
+Details are available under Board Policies and Administrative Procedures :